A wood duck sitting on the water near some reeds

 Humane hunting requirements

-Any hunting of game birds during open season must comply with the Code of practice for the humane destruction of birds by shooting in South Australia.
+Any hunting of game birds during open season must comply with the Code of Practice for the Humane Shooting of Native Birds in South Australia - Open Season Hunting.
 This document outlines the minimum standards and most appropriate, humane method of destroying native animals to minimise pain and suffering.

 Firearms